 Also of interest is that Oak Ridge has more people living here who work in computers and math than 95% of the places in the US.

-Oak Ridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Oak Ridge does not have a public transit system used by locals to get to and from work.

 The per capita income in Oak Ridge in 2010 was $47,810, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $191,240 for a family of four.